FromPointer/study-tutor/proLang/cplusplus.md

 #####2.
 Automatic Type Deduction and decltype
 In __C++03__, you must specify the type of an object when you declare it.
-Yet in many cases, an object’s declaration includes an initializer. __C++11__ takes advantage of this, letting you declare objects without specifying their types:
+Yet in many cases, an object’s declaration includes an initializer.
+__C++11__ takes advantage of this. letting you declare objects without specifying their types:

     auto x=0; //x has type int because 0 is int auto c='a'; //char
     auto d=0.5; //double
     auto national_debt=14400000000000LL;//long long

 Consider:

     void func(const vector<int> &vi)
     {
         vector<int>::const_iterator ci=vi.begin();
     }

 Instead, you can declare the __iterator__ like this:

     auto ci=vi.begin()

 #####3.
 Uniform Initialization Syntax
 In __C++03__ you can’t initialize __POD__ array members and POD arrays allocated using `new[]`. __C++11__ cleans up this mess with a uniform brace notation:

     class C{
         int a;
         int b;